etherforce/FeTSy/fetsy/webclient/scripts/directives.coffee.md

 URLs for each field.
 In some cases if the user clicks on a dropdown field or hits Enter, the ticket is changed using a resource method.

+But we have to change something: See http://blog.thoughtram.io/angularjs/2015/01/02/exploring-angular-1.3-bindToController.html

             controller: [
                 '$scope'
                 ($scope) ->